 However, as noted above, HLA-B27 is common in the UK and the vast majority of people who are HLA-B27 positive do not suffer from these disorders.
 The test result must be interpreted in the context of the clinical symptoms and signs.
 AS is a slowly developing disorder and the clinical signs of AS may have other causes so it can take some time to establish a diagnosis.

 If HLA-B27 is negative, then it is less likely that the symptoms are due to an HLA-B27 associated disorder .
 However, this does not completely exclude the possibility that the person has the suspected condition, as a small percentage of people with each disorder will be HLA-B27 negative:

 - Ankylosing spondylitis: about 95% are HLA-B27 positive, and 5% are negative

 - Juvenile rheumatoid arthritis (JRA): about 80% are HLA-B27 positive

 - Reactive arthritis: about 60-85% are HLA-B27 positive

 - Isolated acute anterior uveitis: about 40-70% are HLA-B27 positive

-Whether or not HLA antigens will be present is genetically determined.
-Their production is controlled by genes that are passed from parents to children.
+Whether or not HLA-B27 is positive is genetically determined.
+HLA-B27 production is controlled by genes, passed from parents to children.
 If a person has a close family member with an HLA-B27 related disease that affects the joints of the spine (AS or other related condition) and is positive for the HLA-B27 antigen, then that person is at an increased risk of developing a similar disease.

 Is there anything else I should know?